syke99/waggy/README.md

 // but function very similarly func helloWorldHandler() {
 	// instead of having a http.ResponseWriter and a http.Request passed
-	// in at the function signature, with Waggy, you much initialize
+	// in at the function signature, with Waggy, you must initialize
 	// them at the beginning of your handler w, r := waggy.Init()